What can we expect from a Liz Truss government? | Kate Devlin

 Cost of living crisis

 Ms Truss inherits a government in the middle of a crisis.
-Over the next few year ministers face the prospect that they could preside over a “terrifying” drop in living standards.
+Over the next few years, ministers face the prospect that they will preside over a “terrifying” drop in living standards.
 The pressure is on.
 Within weeks Ms Truss must deliver an emergency Budget that will appease frantic households and businesses alike.

-Experts have already warned that with inflation soaring ministers need to offer twice as much support as they did in May simply to stand still.
-After she was criticised early in the leadership campaign for expressing what seemed like distaste at “handouts”, Ms Truss has said she will ensure “support” is on its way.
+Experts have already warned that, with inflation soaring, ministers need to offer twice as much support as they did in May simply to stand still.
+After she was criticised early in the leadership campaign for expressing what seemed like distaste for “handouts”, Ms Truss has said she will ensure “support” is on its way.
 But will it be enough?

 Tax cuts

 The new prime minister has pledged to scrap rises in national insurance and corporation tax and remove green energy levies from bills.
-But she has also said she wants to review much of the current tax system including business rates, taxes for the self-employed, inheritance tax and issues like the taxation of carers.
+But she has also said she wants to review much of the current tax system, including business rates, taxes for the self-employed, inheritance tax and issues such as the taxation of carers.
 Her focus on tax cuts is hugely controversial within her own party, with many MPs fearful it will drive up inflation, and was part of what led Michael Gove to claim she was taking a “holiday from reality”.

-However, the cuts are not just a plan to get through the current crisis, they are a key plank of what has been dubbed “Trussonomics”.
-The former chief secretary to the Treasury argues that tax cuts will not only not cause inflation to rise but also stimulate growth in the economy.
+However, the cuts are not just a plan to get through the current crisis, but a key plank of what has been dubbed “Trussonomics”.
+The former chief secretary to the Treasury argues that tax cuts will not only not cause inflation to rise but will also stimulate growth in the economy.
 MPs who support her also believe Rishi Sunak was seen as indecisive by Tory members for promising tax cuts that were a long way in the future.

 Spending

-During the leadership contest Ms Truss suggested her plans did not include wide-scale public spending cuts, unlike the David Cameron-era.
-Despite scrapping the national insurance rise she has said that she wants to increase spending on the NHS in real terms, from general taxation, and tackle the crisis in the underfunded social care sector.
+During the leadership contest Ms Truss suggested her plans did not include widespread public spending cuts, unlike the David Cameron era.
+Despite wanting to scrap the national insurance rise, she has said that she wants to increase spending on the NHS in real terms, from general taxation, and tackle the crisis in the underfunded social care sector.
 At the same time she wants to increase defence spending to 3 per cent.
 While there are things she has suggested she would cut, including civil service jobs in Whitehall, some of her plans appear dependent on economic growth – at a time when the UK is predicted to enter a recession.

 The new prime minister has taken a bullish stance on foreign affairs, stressing her time in charge of the portfolio and what she has described as her tough attitude to Vladimir Putin and Russia’s invasion of Ukraine.
 She also doubled down on some of Boris Johnson’s controversial foreign policy decisions, suggesting she wanted to expand the policy of sending asylum seekers to Rwanda.
-She has also talked tough on Brexit, memorably saying the jury was still “out” on whether to not French President Macron was a friend or a foe.
-Tory MPs believe the choice of who she puts in her cabinet choices will indicate whether or not she believes a deal with the EU on the Northern Ireland is possible, or a conflict is looming.
+She has also talked tough on Brexit, memorably saying the jury was still “out” on whether or not French president Macron was a friend or a foe.
+Tory MPs believe the choice of who she puts in her cabinet will indicate whether or not she believes a deal with the EU on Northern Ireland is possible and thus if a conflict is looming.

 Party management and winning the next general election

 Speaking of the reshuffle, nervous Tory MPs will be watching the appointment of junior ministerial roles anxiously.
 With only 18 months until the next general election, many realise this is their last chance – and there are not enough jobs to go around.
 Those who arrived in parliament before the 2019 intake will be particularly aggrieved.
-More worryingly for Ms Truss, they could feel they have nothing left to lose in the run up to an election even Tory MPs with majorities of 25,000 admit to feeling nervous about, following a series of shock by-election losses to the Liberal Democrats earlier this year.
-Boris Johnson found that a nominal Commons majority of 80 not all it was cracked up to be, but initially he at least had the benefit of time and the hint of future patronage.
+More worryingly for Ms Truss, they might feel they have nothing left to lose in the run-up to an election even Tory MPs with majorities of 25,000 admit to feeling nervous about, following a series of shock by-election losses to the Liberal Democrats earlier this year.
+Boris Johnson found that a nominal Commons majority of 80 was not all it was cracked up to be, but initially he at least had the benefit of time and the hint of future patronage.
 The new prime minister will have precious little of either.

 Has she made life harder for herself?

 Almost from the off polls among Tory members suggested Ms Truss was the clear frontrunner to become the next prime minister.
 And yet at times she appeared to act like the scrappy underdog, keen to throw some red meat to the party faithful to increase her chances of success.
 Even in the final hustings in London she appeared to sign up to a number of hostages to fortune, including no energy rationing this winter during a crisis that is affecting supply across all of Europe.
-But Chris Hopkins, director at pollsters Savanta ComRes, said he believes the vast majority of the public will only care about the rising cost of living and much of what she has spoken about in the leadership campaign could be consigned to the “bin tray”.
+But Chris Hopkins, director at pollsters Savanta ComRes, said he believed the vast majority of the public would care only about the rising cost of living and much of what she has spoken about in the leadership campaign could be consigned to the “bin tray”.

 Register for free to continue reading